 Sticky Password gives you the flexibility to define autofill functionality just the way you need it for websites and applications.

-For our example today, I’ll show you how to create an App Account with multiple fields using the login form found in the FileZilla FTP client.
+For our example today, we’ll show you how to create an App Account with multiple fields using the login form found in the FileZilla FTP client.
 There are four fields.
 Besides the usual Username (Login) and Password fields, there are also Host and Port fields.
-(For purposes of this tutorial, I’ll be using an actual account.
+(For purposes of this tutorial, we’ll be using an actual account.

 To start, leave all the fields empty and click the Caption button - Add Account.